-A path has also been established in between the watercourse and residential development.
-It includes a planted bio retention swale adjacent the residential podium and is wide enough (6m) to allow game day access for television broadcast vehicles.
-The bio swale is intended to receive and filter water from the eastern portion of the residential buildings and will be constructed at or above the existing levels with minor stormwater cross connections to the existing open channel (watercourse).
-The mangroves will be retained and protected during construction.
+A path has also been established in between the existing watercourse and residential development.
+It includes a planted swale adjacent the residential podium and is wide enough (6m) to allow game day access for television broadcast vehicles.
+The swale is intended to receive and filter water from the eastern portion of the residential buildings and will be constructed at or above the existing levels with minor stormwater cross connections to the existing open channel (watercourse).
+The mangroves will be retained and protected during construction (with no proposals for removal).
 The existing conditions to the east of the mangroves/ watercourse (stadium side) will be left undisturbed as stadium infrastructure prohibits a riparian setback on this side.

-Access through the retail allows pedestrian movement from Captain Cook Drive to the Foreshore path/mangroves edge.
-This journey will be partly made within the retail centre, and terminate at the northern retail entry court to the north.
+Access through the retail (on grade) allows pedestrian movement from Captain Cook Drive to the Foreshore boardwalk.
+This journey will be partly made within the retail centre, and terminate at the retail entry court to the north.
+External access to the level 2 retail can also be made via a set of stairs from the northern entry court (and also from inside the retail centre).